6 Best Data Integration Tools for 2024 and How to Choose One

 • Encryption: In-transit and at-rest.

-• Time to add new connectors: Must be coded by users.
+• Time to add new connectors: Fivetran offers a DIY connector builder tool.

 • Security: SOC 2 Type II, ISO 27001 certified and/or compliant.